 Sometimes, you don’t have to do anything but make your space available to run an in-store event.

 Take LeZot Camera: they have a dedicated space available for art exhibitions, classes and photo shoots.
-LeZot makes a profit by charging for the space, and they still benefit from the extra foot traffic an even brings.
+LeZot makes a profit by charging for the space, and they still benefit from the extra foot traffic an event brings.
 They save money on organization, supplies and training, because someone else is managing the event.

 Still, this is a straightforward way to build hype for your brand without needing to manage everything yourself.